 Attention!
 This vinegar is tricky.
 We place an order with the producer, but we're never sure if they'll ship us some.
 Be on the safe side: click the "EMAIL ME WHEN IT'S BACK IN STOCK" link below the price and shipping for the vinegar.
 When it arrives, we'll email everyone that is waiting in the the order in which they signed up to be notified.
 It could be weeks or months or...well, let's just say we'll all be happy when it arrives!

-Ari met the Pofi brothers at their farm outside Rome a half dozen years ago.
+Zingerman's co-founder Ari met the Pofi brothers at their farm outside Rome two decades ago.
 They had a homemade vinegar they'd never sold and, of course, had never named.
 They just called it “vinegar.”
 It was outstanding, and he asked them to sell us some.
 It's been a hit—especially in our crew's kitchens—ever since.

 Smooth and succulent, Pofi vinegar has a caramel flavor with hints of apricot and a sherry-like aroma.
 It’s not sweet.
 It’s been my house vinegar for a couple years, the one I always reach for when I’m making a vinaigrette.
 You can download the recipe below.